 There is a special emphasis in the New Testament and in Christian traditions that Jesus is in some way a remedy for the failures of humanity in our relations to God, each other and the wider world.
 Such things are often expressed under the terms Atonement (making a reconciliation) and Redemption (paying a price).
 In the older traditions of the Church the Jesus death on the cross was seen in various ways as Christ’s surrender to the devil (ie to the evil of the world) in order to release us and restore us to God’s intended everlasting life and union.

 Anselm rejected such views as ransom paid to the evil powers and insisted the Christ paying a price of our salvation to the Father and that become a dominant them of Latin Western theology.
 So when it comes to considering the writings of Bonaventure and Duns Scotus on the matter we need to view them in response to the Anselm of Canterbury, whose theory of “satisfaction” came to dominate Catholic church theology.
 His influence led to other variations of what was needed for our Atonement so that we could be reconciled to God.
 Later expressions of Atonement brought through Christ’s death were to incorporate themes of satisfaction of the Law or God’s Justice and Jesus as a substitute in our place to turn aside God’s wrath.

 As already said his theory of the debt of honour paid by the Saviour was in contrast to traditional Greek Patristic teaching that Jesus had paid a ransom to the forces of evil and had tricked the devil into accepting His death.
 Instead acccording to Anselm, Jesus paid our debts of failure to God by His own willing obedience.
 The debt of sin could not be cancelled by God’s compassion alone and would in fact make God unjust.
 There had to be payment to God proportionate to our many sins and that we ourselves could not satisfy God.
 The payment by Christ is the compassion of God towards us.

-There are of course two big problems with Anselm’s explanation of the Jesus’ death
+There are of course three big problems with Anselm’s explanation of the Jesus’ death